jenkinsci/btc-embeddedplatform-plugin/README.md

 reuseExistingCode | Boolean flag that controls if EmbeddedPlatform will use existing generated code from TargetLink.
 Requires the Code and the linking information in the data dictionary to be available.<br>(default: false) | true, false matlabVersion | Controls which matlab version will be used by the tool.<br>String containing the release version (e.g. "2016b"), optionally followed by "32-bit" or "64-bit".
 The version and 32/64-bit part should be separated by a space character. | "2010a 32-bit"<br>"2013b"<br>"2016b 64-bit" matlabInstancePolicy | String that controls when EmbeddedPlatform will start a new Matlab instance.
-When selecting "NEVER" another process needs to ensure that a Matlab instance is available on the agent machine.<br>Default: "AUTO" (i.e. a new instance is only started if no instance of the specified version is available) | "AUTO", "ALWAYS", "NEVER" exportPath | Path to a folder where reports shall be stored.
-The path can be absolute or relative to the jenkins job's workspace. | "reports" (default) updateRequired | Boolean flag that controls whether or not the profile is being update after loading.<br>(default: false) | true, false saveProfileAfterEachStep | Boolean flag that controls whether or not the profile is being saved after each step.(default: false) | true, false logFilePath | Path for the log file.
-The path can be absolute or relative to the jenkins job's workspace. | "log.txt" (default) licenseLocationString | String containing the license locations in the order of their priority.
+When selecting "NEVER" another process needs to ensure that a Matlab instance is available on the agent machine.<br>Default: "AUTO" (i.e. a new instance is only started if no instance of the specified version is available) | "AUTO", "ALWAYS", "NEVER" exportPath | Path to a folder where reports shall be stored, relative to the jenkins job's workspace or an enclosing "dir" block. | "reports" (default) updateRequired | Boolean flag that controls whether or not the profile is being update after loading.<br>(default: false) | true, false saveProfileAfterEachStep | Boolean flag that controls whether or not the profile is being saved after each step.(default: false) | true, false logFilePath | Path for the log file, relative to the jenkins job's workspace or an enclosing "dir" block. | "log.txt" (default) licenseLocationString | String containing the license locations in the order of their priority.
 Multiple locations are to be separated by a semicolon.
 If not specified explicitly, the license locations will still be retrieved from the registry (via FlexLM) in the way they have been configured in the EP license dialog. | "C:\Licenses\EP21_30.01.2019.lic"<br>"@192.168.0.1"<br>"9000@myserver.com"

 **Possible Return values**